nirae/boot2root/writeup2.md

 Print `srvea`

-The algorithm replace the alphabet with the correspondence table, starting at index 1 and not 0.
+The algorithm replace the alphabet with the correspondance table, starting at index 1 and not 0.
 Let's write a resolver in python

 Result: `opukmq`